MPKuchciak/Twitter/README.md

 - Mateusz Pliszka

 ## Project Overview:
-The project aims to analyse the sentiment of Polish politicians' statements on the X platform (formerly Twitter), in the context of examining their communication strategies in social media.
-The analysis covers all political parties represented in the Sejm of the 10th term, provided that they have at least 10 members.
-The research methodology combines a lexical approach (VADER) withadvanced natural language processing (NLP) models such as BERT.
-In the reasearch was performed EDA, Sentiment Analysis, Clustering, Network Analysis and Hate Speech Detection.
+The project analyzes the sentiment of Polish politicians' statements on the X platform (formerly Twitter) to examine their communication strategies on social media.
+The study includes all political parties represented in the Sejm of the 10th term, with more than 10 members in the Sejm.
+The research methodology combines a lexical approach using VADER with advanced natural language processing (NLP) models such as BERT.
+The analysis includes Exploratory Data Analysis (EDA), Sentiment Analysis, Clustering, Network Analysis, and Hate Speech Detection

 ---

 ### 1. Data Downloader
 - **File:** [Downloader.ipynb](https://github.com/MPKuchciak/Twitter/blob/main/1.%20Downloader.ipynb)
-- **Description:** This notebook handles downloading raw data from external sources.
-It ensures efficient and organized data retrieval.
+- **Description:** This notebook handles downloading raw data from X.
-- **Main conclusions:** Lorem ipsum.
+- **Main conclusions:** Retrieving data from the X platform API is not straightforward, even with a paid subscription.
+To ensure the retrieval of all tweets, a custom function was implemented to verify whether all tweets from a specified time period were successfully collected.
+If any were missing, the function automatically narrowed the time range to enforce complete data retrieval.

 ---

 ### 2. Basic Data Cleaning
 - **File:** [Basic Data Cleaning.ipynb](https://github.com/MPKuchciak/Twitter/blob/main/2.%20Basic%20Data%20Cleaning.ipynb)
-- **Description:** Performs preprocessing tasks such as removing missing values, handling duplicates, and text normalization to prepare the data for analysis.
+- **Description:** Performs preprocessing tasks such as adding party affiliation, handling duplicates, text translation and text normalization to prepare the data for analysis.
-- **Main conclusions:** Lorem ipsum.

 ---

 ### 3. Exploratory Data Analysis (EDA)
 - **File:** [EDA.ipynb]([EDA.ipynb](https://github.com/MPKuchciak/Twitter/blob/main/3.%20EDA.ipynb))
 - **Description:** Visualizes and summarizes data trends, distributions, and relationships.
-Includes insights into text characteristics for better feature engineering.
-- **Main conclusions:** Lorem ipsum.
+- **Main Conclusions:**
+  1. The three most active users are Patryk Jaki (PIS), Bartłomiej Pejo (Konfederacja), and Włodzimierz Skalik (Konfederacja).
+Each of them published around 1000 tweets in one year, averaging more than 2.5 tweets per day.
+  2. The activity of politicians on X overlaps with important events in Poland.
+Peaks in activity are observed after the parliamentary election, the appointment of the Council of Ministers, and during the Euroelection and the flood in 2024.
+  3. The most common tweet lengths are very short (up to 5 words) and around 10 words.
+Interestingly, there is also a notable peak at around 40 words.
+Each party shows a significant number of tweets with approximately 40 words.
+  4. Politicians in Nowa Lewica use, on average, more than one emoji per tweet, while those in PL2050 use only 0.2 emojis per tweet on average.
+  5. PO has the most active observers, with the highest average for each public metric.
+The second party with the highest average number of retweets and replies is PIS.
+However, in terms of tweet likes and quotes, PL2050 ranks second.
+  6. Donald Tusk from PO is the most influential politician in Poland, exhibiting the highest engagement in response to his posts among all politicians.

 ---

 ### 4. Sentiment Analysis